VPN Configuration for User Access to NetSuite

 In a split-tunnel VPN configuration:

-To ensure users’ access to their NetSuite account, a company using a split-tunnel VPN would need to hard-code an IP address for a specific NetSuite data center in the company’s VPN configuration.
-Such a configuration would no longer work after the NetSuite account is moved to a different data center.
+To keep users connected to their NetSuite account, a company with a split-tunnel VPN needs to hard-code an IP address for a specific NetSuite data center in their VPN setup.
+If the NetSuite account is moved to a different data center, this setup won't work anymore.

-A role that has access restricted by IP address rules would no longer work after the move.
-In this case, the hard-coded IP address in the VPN would no longer be valid, therefore the traffic would be routed through the internet.
-The user would be represented by the IP address of an ISP, instead of by the IP address of the company’s VPN server.
+After the move, roles with IP address restrictions won't work either.
+In this scenario, the hard-coded IP address in the VPN isn't valid, so traffic gets routed through the internet.
+The user appears to be coming from the ISP's IP address, rather than the company's VPN server IP address.
 (See Enabling and Creating IP Address Rules for more information about the Restrict this role by IP Address feature.)

-References to NetSuite that use IP addresses are too fragile to be reliable in a cloud environment.
-NetSuite IP addresses can change without notice.
-In addition, a split-tunnel VPN configuration cannot take advantage of the Content Delivery Networks (CDNs) in the Oracle NetSuite global infrastructure.
+IP address references to NetSuite are unreliable in a cloud setup NetSuite IP addresses can change at any time, without warning.
+Also, split-tunnel VPN configurations can't use the Content Delivery Networks (CDNs) in Oracle NetSuite's global infrastructure.

 Note: